 FAQS

 Q: I went through an eviction.
-Can you help me find an apartment that may accept my application?
+Can you help me find an apartment they is willing to accept my application?

 Q: I have really bad credit.
-What are my chances of getting approved for an apartment?
+What are my chances of getting approved for an apartment or home?

-Q: I have a felony.
-Can you help me find an apartment?
+Q: I have a criminal background.
+Can you help me find a place I can call my home?

-To help match you with the best possible apartment options, Second Chance Apartments may ask a few important questions about your rental background and current situation.
+To help match you with the best possible apartment options, Second Chance Apartments may ask a few important questions about your rental history and current situation.

-In most cases, older rental issues are easier to work with.
-Some apartment communities may still consider recent broken leases or evictions depending on the situation. - What property did the broken lease or eviction happen at?
+In most cases, older rental problems are easier to work with.
+Some apartment communities will consider recent broken leases or evictions depending on the situation. - What property did the broken lease or eviction happen at?

-This helps us avoid apartments managed by the same ownership or management company. - Do you know the apartment management company name?
+This helps us avoid apartments managed by the same ownership or management company.
+If you do not know the management company we can most likely figure it out for you. - Do you know the the name of the management company where you created the rental debt?

-This information can be especially helpful if you are relocating from another city or state. - Do you know how much is still owed?
+Again this information can be especially helpful if you are relocating from another city or state.
+Several large management companies operate properties in cities across the nation. - Do you know how the balance is on you credt?

-Some apartments have limits on broken lease balances, while others may offer more flexibility depending on your situation and rental history. - Do you have rental history after the broken lease?
+Some apartments have limits on broken lease balances.
+The lower the amount owed the better.
+Others properties may offer more leniency depending on your situation and previous rental history.
+The balance should be listed in the collection category on you credit reports. - Do you have any rental history after the broken lease or eviction?

-Positive rental history after a broken lease or eviction can improve your approval chances and increase your available options. - Have you applied anywhere recently?
+Positive rental history after a broken lease or eviction willl always improve you chances of being approved and also increase your options. - Have you subnmitted an application at a property recently?

-Knowing whether you were approved or denied helps us avoid properties with similar requirements and better understand what type of apartment you may qualify for.
+Knowing whether you were approved or denied helps us avoid properties with similar criteria.
+It also provide us with insight into what you are looking for in you new apartment.

-Q: I have an eviction.
-Can you help me?
+Q: I have an recent eviction.
+Are you still able to help me find a place to live?

 What do you need to know?